 Canola oil.
 Italians strongly dislike it especially as a frying oil because of its distinct flavor and smell.

 Soft meringue (e.g. in a Lemon Meringue Pie).
 Partly baked meringues, where only the top is slightly hardened, are considered a delicacy in North America.
 To the Italians, a ‘meringa‘ is supposed to be absolutely dry, light and crumbly (following the French recipe).
 Italians eat meringues on their own (like cookies) or use them to make a particular type of ice cream cake called ‘meringata’.

 Flavored water.
 This drink is becoming more popular in North America.
 It’s still water, sweetened with a 0‑calories sweetener and lightly flavored with natural and artificial flavors.
 Not all North Americans like it.
 The Italians find the light flavor and the taste of the sweetener very off-putting.

 |Italian things North Americans dislike:

 Chinotto.
 A classic soda in Italy, where it’s advertised as “the other way to drink dark”.
 An acquired taste because of its bitterness, chinotto is many people’s favorite as a refreshment or as an accompaniment to food.
 North Americans find the bitterness offputting in a soda.

 Amarena (wild cherries in syrup).
 Used as a condiment for gelato and other desserts, ‘amarena’ is an Italian favorite.
 Tastes like cough syrup to North Americans.

 Latte e menta (cold milk and mint syrup).
 A refreshing summer drink for the Italians.
-Really strange and gross idea to North Americans.
+A really strange and gross idea to North Americans.

 Granita alla menta.
 Similar to a snow cone, a ‘granita’ is a popular summer treat in Italy.
 Other flavors are also common, but mint is the most classic.
 North Americans find that it tastes an awful lot like mouthwash.